The Teacher starring Sheridan Smith | release date, cast and plot | Radio Times

 The Teacher starring Sheridan Smith: Release date, cast, plot and news updates

-The Teacher, not to be confused with FX's A Teacher starring Kate Mara and Nick Robinson, is a brand new British drama coming soon to Channel 5.
+Sheridan Smith drama The Teacher isn't far away from its airing on Channel 5, with the controversial series (not to be confused with FX's A Teacher starring Kate Mara and Nick Robinson) set to kick off on the last day of January.

-Sheridan Smith (Four Lives, Cleaning Up) plays the titular educator, whose life is thrown into disarray when a serious allegation is made against her by one of her pupils.
+And now RadioTimes.com can unveil a first-look clip from the series, which sees an educator (Smith) accused of a serious allegation by one of her pupils.
+In the clip, you can see the first blurrings of teacher/student boundaries, which will have serious repercussions as the series continues.

+Though it's unclear at this stage what really happened between the pair, Smith has already hinted at her "undoing".

+"She tries to be a mate to her students, which is her undoing in the end.
+There are teacher-student boundaries and she has maybe let that slip," she explained.

-But what has she been accused of?
-And is she guilty of the crime?
+But is she guilty of the crime?
+And if not, what's the real truth about what's going on?

 Read on for everything you need to know about The Teacher.